sambuccid/hulipaa/stories/5_parse_input_pages.md

 When they call the `buildIndex` function to start the generation of the results And they pass in the function
 Then the results will be generated correctly
-- Change the functional tests of the backend to use the new imput format
-- Accept the new function in the `buildIndex` function
-- Update the `/index.js` to pass a basic function
-- The parser function could become just validator

 ### AC2
 Change how the script is initialised in the UI, having an initialisation function instead of calling it when the document loads